Quick Take

 The muskellunge, commonly referred to as the muskie, is a large, predatory species found in freshwater lakes and rivers across North America.
 It is distinguished by its impressive elongated body, large mouth, and sharp teeth.
 Muskellunge fish are solitary creatures, rarely seen in groups.
-They feed on other fish, frogs, and small mammals and have the potential to live up to 20 years in the wild.
-As such, they are highly sought-after by anglers and are considered a prized catch due to their size and strength, making them valuable species in their ecological environment.
+They feed on other fish, frogs, and small mammals and typically live around 12 to 18 years in the wild, though some have been documented living up to 30 years.
+As a result, they are highly sought after by anglers and considered a prized catch due to their size and strength, making them a valuable species in their ecosystem.

 - Muskies are nicknamed the fish of 10,000 casts because they are notoriously difficult to catch.